Goal.com previews the action as the Catalans face Muricy Ramalho's men in the CWC final, looking to secure yet another trophy for their cabinet

 Danilo, Edu Dracena, Durval, Leo

 Alves, Puyol, Pique, Abidal

 Pedro, Messi, Fabregas

 Guardiola has a number of injury worries ahead of Sunday's final.
-David Villa has flown back to Spain to undergo surgery on a broken tibia that he suffered in the semifinal victory over Al Sadd.
+David Villa has flown back to Spain to undergo surgery on a broken tibia that he suffered in the semi-final victory over Al Sadd.

-Despite a brace in the previous fixture, Adriano will likely make way for Dani Alves, and Xavi will return to the center of midfield, possibly at the expense of Thiago Alcantara.
+Despite a brace in the previous fixture, Adriano will likely make way for Dani Alves, and Xavi will return to the centre of midfield, possibly at the expense of Thiago Alcantara.
 Alexis Sanchez is also a doubt so his place could be taken by Cesc Fabregas or possibly Isaac Cuenca.

 Javier Mascherano also picked up a knock, and is likely to be replaced by the fully rested captain Carlos Puyol.

 Santos qualified for the Club World Cup by defeating Penarol 2-1 over two legs in the 2011 Copa Libertadores final in June.

 - The Brazilian side won the competition twice in its previous format as the Intercontinental Cup.
 Their 1962 triumph made them the first team in South America to achieve a quadruple.